Similar packages

 Not all pack sizes may be marketed.

 Any unused veterinary medicinal product or waste material derived from such veterinary medicinal products should be disposed of in accordance with local requirements.
-Do not contaminate watercourses with the product.
-Dangerous to fish and aquatic life.
+The veterinary medicinal product should not enter water courses as moxidectin may be dangerous for fish and other aquatic organisms.

 7. MARKETING AUTHORISATION HOLDER